jmruizc/ElmForBeginners/DEVSETUP.md

 17. Open the `linter-elm-make` settings page in atom as you did in steps 7 and 13, then click the settings button next to `linter-elm-make` and then set the `elm-make` setting to the copied value from the prior step.

 Your atom / elm dev environment should be good to go!

+#The Command Line Tools

+So we installed Elm, and it gave us elm-repl, elm-reactor, elm-make, and elm-package.
+But what do they all do exactly?

+`elm-repl` lets you play with simple Elm expressions.

+`elm-reactor` helps you build Elm projects without messing with the command-line too much.
+You just run it at the root of your project.
+This starts a server at http://localhost:8000.
+You can navigate to any Elm file and see what it looks like.
+  Notable flags:
+    `--port` lets you pick something besides port 8000.
+So you can say elm-reactor --port=8123 to get things to run at http://localhost:8123.
+    `--address` lets you replace localhost with some other address.
+For example, you may want to use elm-reactor --address=0.0.0.0 if you want to try out an Elm program on a mobile device through your local network.

+`elm-make` builds Elm projects.
+It can compile Elm code to HTML or JavaScript.
+It is the most general way to compile Elm code, so if your project becomes too advanced for elm-reactor, you will want to start using elm-make directly.
+  Notable flags:
+    `--warn` prints warnings to improve code quality

+`elm-package` downloads and publishes packages from Elm package catalog.
+  Notable commands:
+    1. `install`: install the dependencies in elm-package.json
+    2. `publish`: publish your library to the Elm Package Catalog
+    3. `bump`: bump version numbers based on API changes
+    4. `diff`: get the difference between two APIs